ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 #list([Fastening of each of the components to the housing, which will either be done with plastic dowels, threaded inserts and screws, or through adhesive.])
 _Please note that the housing will point of focus in the deliverables after Rev 0, and will currently serve as a method to group components together and have them enclosed._
 === Child Module
 The child module housing will allow for buttons/joysticks to sit elevated from other electrical components to allow for easier wired connection.
 The main goal in Rev 0 is to allow for the controller.
-The housing will be printed using PLA filament. @fig:fig9 displays the current design of the child module housing. _Please note that the design is subject to change._
+The housing will be printed using PLA filament. @fig:fig7 displays the current design of the child module housing with just buttons, while @fig:fig8. _Please note that the design is subject to change._
 ==== Buttons Module
 #figure(image("Child_Module_Housing.png", width: 100%), caption: [Child Module Housing (Buttons)])<fig:fig7>
 ==== Joystick Module